 On that note, let's look at some free software that might be of use to small businesses:

-Assistly is a cloud-based software based support system.
+Desk.com is a cloud-based software based support system.
 It helps you track and manage customer support through multiple channels.
 You can download a free version of their software for a limited time period from their website.
 You can also upgrade after trying out their software.
-View Desk.com

-We call it project management but the folks behind AtTask (now known as Workfront) call it a task management software.
-What’s more the solution has an array of well-known customers from Adobe to Nike to Apple.
-But, why don’t you check it out for yourself?
-They have four basic license types – Requester, Team Member, View-Only, and Full User and they offer a free trial version.
-View AtTask.
+We call it project management but the folks behind Workfront call it task management software.
+To add to that, the solution has an array of well-known customers from Adobe to Nike to Apple.
+But, why don't you check it out for yourself?
+They have four basic license types - Requester, Team Member, View-Only, and Full User and they offer a free trial version.

-This software is one of the leading cloud-based help desk application and support ticketing system with built-in community and knowledge base features.
+Zendesk is one of the leading cloud-based help desk application and support ticketing system with built-in community and knowledge base features.
 It helps small businesses.
-It seamlessly integrates all of your support channels including email, web, chat, and social media A free trial version (with the option to upgrade) is available from their website.
-View Zendesk.
+It seamlessly integrates all of your support channels including email, web, chat, and social media.
+A free trial version (with the option to upgrade) is available from their website.

-Podio creates a “space” for you to share information, download apps, and interact with your colleagues.
-Sampler: you can add meeting notes, documents, and baby pictures (yes, you can do that!) .
+Podio creates a "space" for you to share information, download apps, and interact with your colleagues.
+As an example: you can add meeting notes, documents, and baby pictures (yes, you can do that!) .
 They also have a praise tool to send kudos to your team.
-What’s more, the solution integrates with social media.
+What's more, the solution integrates with social media.
 Sound interesting?
-Of course there is free trial version.
-View Podio.
+There's free trial version.

 Freshdesk brings together into one help desk tool all your conversations with customers, be it over Email, phone, the web and chat or even conversations over social channels like Facebook and Twitter.